tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ### TK1-23.03.1-Bellatrix

-This is the first general release of the TKey TK1 device.
+This is the first general release of the TKey TK1 end user device.
 In this device the FPGA bitstream is stored and locked into the NVCM.
+This means that the bitstream can't be changed or read out from the device.

-The UDS and UDI assets are stored as part of the FPGA bitstream.
+The UDS and UDI assets are generated during provisioning by Tillitis, and are stored as part of the FPGA bitstream.
+The UDS is generated using the tpt tool and is not stored by Tillitis after generation.

 The FPGA design contain some mechanisms for execution protection, execution monitoring as well as functionality designed to make warm